Enough Hands: Simple Self-care Exercise For Busy Moms & Dads

 One night her husband stayed late at work so they started eating without him.
-When he finally arrives, he brushes the smashed, errant cheerios off of his chair, Judy places a hot baked potato on his plate.
+When he finally arrives, he brushes the smashed, errant cheerios off of his chair.
+Judy places a hot baked potato on his plate.
 He casually states, "No potato for me tonight."
 Her mind explodes.
 Her mouth follows.
 With no warning, she unleashes her pent up, charged frustrations.
 Yelling at him uncontrollably, her tears stain her worn out t-shirt.
+She feels defeated.

 What happened?
 Simply put Judy's inability to release her emotions as she experiences them is the cause of her outburst.
-When we are unaware of our feelings and thoughts, they actually get stored in our physical bodies.
+Any unprocessed feelings and thoughts get stored in our mind and body.
 The energy then builds up to the point that it has to come out.
 Just like a tea kettle.
-When the pressure inside gets hot enough, the steamy air whistles indicating it's ready.
+When the pressure inside the pot gets hot enough, the steamy air whistles indicating it's ready.
 Well, we can get too hot when anger, frustration, and disappointments are kept inside.
 Unfortunately we don't whistle.
 We blow up and hurt ourselves and the ones we love.
 Then we can feel guilt, shame, and blame which can keep a dysfunctional cycle going.

 To break this pattern, we need easy self-care solutions.
 During a routine day, one can practice releasing, centering and energizing Meditative Movements to strengthen the body, calm the mind and free their being.
-Judy needs to start taking care of her own needs.
+Judy needs to start taking care of her own needs first.
 Understandably, it is difficult for a young mother of three to take time for herself on a regular basis.
-Yet it is crucial for Judy's health and her family's well-being.
+Still it is crucial for Judy's health and her family's well-being.

-It is also important that you realize that you do have the perfect number of hands.
+Yet, you need to remember that you do have the perfect number of hands.
 Perhaps you need to raise yours and ask for help as you embrace your own self-care routines.